 Product Quality, Shelf Life and Food Waste

 To ensure our products remain safe and of consistent quality, we maintain the highest standards of food safety across our sites and operations.
 When meat products leave the factory, the conditions in which they are stored and transported is vital to sustaining safety, quality, taste and appearance.
-We are working on several cutting-edge scientific projects to ensure consistent quality meat, maximise product shelf life and reduce food waste.
+We are working on several cutting-edge scientific projects to ensure consistent quality meat, maximise product shelf life and reduce food waste, and continue to seek ways to reduce food waste by collaborating with other stakeholders at each stage pf the product life cycle.

 Provide consistent high-quality meat and improve storage technology to extend shelf life and reduce food waste by 50% by 2030.